raspberrypilearning/hello-world/en/step_2.md

 ## Print 🌍🌎🌏

 A **variable** is used to store values such as text or numbers.
-Choosing a sensible name for a variable makes it easier for you to remember what it is for.

 We have included some variables that store emoji characters.

 --- task ---